Fibroids can cause pain, abnormal vaginal bleeding, constipation, repeated miscarriages, and an urge to urinate frequently or urgently.

 Excessive blood loss after delivery Excessive Uterine Bleeding at Delivery Excessive bleeding from the uterus refers to loss of more than 2 pints of blood or symptoms of significant blood loss that occur within 24 hours of delivery.
 After the baby is delivered, excessive... read more (postpartum hemorrhage)

-Fibroids can cause infertility Overview of Infertility Infertility is usually defined as the inability of a couple to achieve a pregnancy after repeated intercourse without contraception for 1 year.
-Frequent intercourse without birth control usually... read more by blocking the fallopian tubes or by distorting the shape of the uterus, making attachment to the lining of the uterus (implantation) of a fertilized egg difficult or impossible (see figure From Egg to Embryo Symptoms ).
+Fibroids can cause infertility Overview of Infertility Infertility is usually defined as the inability to achieve a pregnancy after 1 year of regular sexual intercourse without birth control.
+Frequent intercourse without birth control usually results... read more by blocking the fallopian tubes or by distorting the shape of the uterus, making attachment to the lining of the uterus (implantation) of a fertilized egg difficult or impossible (see figure From Egg to Embryo Symptoms ).

 Fewer than 1% of fibroids become cancerous.